gaul/desktop-everywhere/README.md

 A WebExtension which redirects mobile links to desktop equivalents.
 For example, https://mobile.nytimes.com will redirect to https://nytimes.com/ .
+Desktop Everywhere uses a whitelist; please open GitHub issues or pull requests for additional redirects.

 Inspired by [HTTPS Everywhere](https://www.eff.org/https-everywhere).

 ## Installation